Collection: Cat Toy

 ,

 the most common toys were furry mice (64%), catnip toys (62%), and balls with bells (62%).
 Owners typically had an average of 7 toys per cat, and 78% reported keeping toys available all day.
-The most playful cats had fewer behavioral issues when owners played with them for 5+ minutes per session.
+Cats that played for at least 5 minutes per session tended to show fewer behavioural issues.

 Are cat toys really worth it?